Skip to main content

 Release 03.09.2024: migration guide

-The latest release of =nil; introduces several changes to multi-currency support and the minting mechanism.
+The latest release of =nil; introduces several changes to multi-token support and the minting mechanism.

 Summary of key changes